microsoft/ReactiveMachine/Sources/content/docs/examples-echo.md

 # Echo Service

-The Echo service demonstrates how we can build an application that responds to events without the user having to consider failure, partitioning, routing messages or deployment details.
+The Echo service example demonstrates how we can build an application that responds to events without the user having to consider failure, partitioning, routing messages or deployment details.

 ## Affinity